beatobongco/TIL/README.md

 I love to read.
 Here are some [book recommendations](https://beatobongco.com/book-highlights/) and my [reading list](https://github.com/beatobongco/ReadingList).

+## 2/4/2019
+* Watch object changes in JS.
+Idea: make a tiny lib where you define an object, a template string, and an element and the contents of the element will change if any property on the object changes https://davidwalsh.name/watch-object-changes

 ## 1/31/2019
 * Slides in Markdown + React (JSX) https://github.com/jxnblk/mdx-deck
 * AI reading list, practical primers to sci fi short stories https://www.theverge.com/2019/1/29/18200585/understand-ai-artificial-intelligence-reading-list-books-scifi